gpcnetwork/QUAIL/DQ_rules/Source_code/Rule_implementation.md

 ```

 2. **Rules to assess relational integrity and attribute dependency**
-We used age and diagnosis, age and procedure, gender and diagnosis, gender and procedure, drug and diagnosis, inpatient-only procedures, diagnosis and lab, drug and lab, drug and continuous procedure, and lab and continuous lab to assess relational integrity and attribute dependency domains.
+We used age and diagnosis, age and procedure, gender and diagnosis, gender and procedure, gender and clinical specialty, drug and diagnosis, inpatient-only procedures, diagnosis and lab, drug and lab, drug and continuous procedure, and drug monitoring to assess relational integrity and attribute dependency domains.

   - **Age and diagnosis**
 Implementing this rule shows 5,411 patients have discrepancies out of 1,036,512 and have recorded diagnoses in the diagnosis table not compatible with their age.